The rise of community repair: data from the Open Repair Alliance

 Open Repair Alliance

-October 19 was the international repair day in SETEM.
-This year the ORA has also presented the main conclusions of its last report based on the data from community repair initiatives.
-Data collected from around 208,000 reported repair attempts of electronic devices has been used.
-Since the arrival of the first Repair Cafes in 2009, the initiatives have continued to grow: in the last year, the ORA has recorded almost 70,000 repair attempts, which shows that people are willing to extend the useful life of their products when given the necessary spaces and means to do so.
+This year, October 19 marks International Repair Day.
+The Open Repair Alliance (ORA) has presented the key findings of its latest report, based on data from community repair initiatives.
+The study is built on approximately 208,000 records of attempts to repair electronic devices.
+Since the arrival of the first Repair Cafés in 2009, these initiatives have been continuously growing.
+In the past year alone, ORA has recorded nearly 70,000 repair attempts, demonstrating that people are willing to extend the lifespan of their products—provided they have the spaces and resources to do so.

-Among the most repaired products are vacuum cleaners (16,056), lamps (13,782), and coffee machines (12,426).
-Lamps also have the highest success rate, with 70% of successful repairs, followed by sewing machines and hair dryers.
-On the other hand, devices such as video cameras and monitors have the lowest repair rates.
-Their success rates stand below 40%, which shows that many electronic devices are designed without thinking about their repair.
+Some of the most frequently attempted repairs involve vacuum cleaners (16,056), lamps (13,782), and coffee machines (12,426).
+Lamps, in particular, have the highest success rate, with 70% of successful repairs, followed by sewing machines and hair dryers.
+Conversely, devices such as video cameras and screens have the lowest repair rates.
+Their success rates fall below 40%, highlighting the fact that many electronic devices are designed without repairability in mind.

 Open Repair Alliance

-Obstacles: design, spare pieces, and their unreasonable price.
+Obstacles: design, spare parts, and their exorbitant price.

-According to the collected data, a successful repair was possible in only 53% of cases.
+According to the collected data, a only 53% of repair cases are successful.
 This figure shows the main obstacle of repairs: spare parts.
 In 25% of cases, repairs are not possible due to a lack of spare parts, and in 18% it is due to the high price of these parts.
-Many companies sell spare parts at exorbitant prices, discouraging repairs by making it more expensive than buying a new product.
-Another 16% of products have a design that makes them practically irreparable, since they cannot be opened or disassembled.
-The ORA report proves the need for a more robust legislation that forces the market to encourage repairs instead of making them more difficult.
-To tackle this problem, a legislative framework is needed that protects consumers’ repair rights.
+Many companies sell spare parts at exorbitant prices, discouraging repairs by making it cheaper to buy a new product instead.
+Additionally, another 16% of products have a design that makes them practically irreparable, since they cannot be opened or disassembled.
+The ORA report proves the need for a more robust legislation that forces the market to facilitate repairs instead of making them more difficult.
+To tackle this problem, a legislative framework is needed that protects consumers’ rights to repair.

-Among the over 208,000 attempts registered at Repair Cafés so far, only 40 products (0.0002%) are covered by the new European Directive of 2024.
+Of the more than 208,000 recorded repair attempts at Repair Cafés, only 40 products (0.0002%) are covered by the new European Directive of 2024.
 This is because the product categories covered so far only involve televisions and household appliances.
-Besides, the only products on the European market that are already sold under the reparability requirements of the ecodesign legislation are models introduced on the market from the 1st of March 2021.
+Moreover, the only products on the European market that are already being sold under the repairability requirements of the eco-design legislation are those models introduced after the 1st of March 2021.

-Regarding smartphones and tablets, the new regulations to improve their repairability will not be introduced until June 2025, and they will only involve the new models.
-This leaves a significant gap in the repairability of most everyday electronic devices, especially those purchased before the law takes effect.
+As for smartphones and tablets, the new regulation improving their repairability will not take effect until June 2025, and it will only apply to new models.
+This leaves a significant gap in the repairability of most everyday electronic devices, especially those purchased before the law comes into force.

 Open Repair Alliance